 Topview of Bijlmer Boulevard.
 Marked with the focus zone and installation.

 Viewpoint of the focus zone during evening hours.
 As seen, there is lack of light and entertainment.

-By using surreal visuals and bright ambient lighting, users are invited to explore the installation and unconsciously create an alternative route to walk.
-Thus shifting the focus of the Arena boulevard from its crowded, well provided, centre to the less popular area.
-This way more people meaning more safety and pleasure.
-The installation uses colors that are pleasant and relaxing to look at, altering the emotions of its user.
+By using surreal visuals and bright ambient lighting, users are invited to explore the installation.
+They unconsciously create an alternative route of walking.
+Thus shifting the focus of the Arena boulevard from its crowded, well provided, centre to the lesser popular area.
+With more people walking here the perception of safety and pleasure is altered.

 To promote Ambient Lightscape, a dynamic logo is designed accompanied with a poster.
 The logo resembles the shifting emotions and motion of the visuals.